 (2) for sending out newsletters, for marketing and developing and promoting our Services, for organization of campaigns, including personalized and targeted campaigns, and measuring the effectiveness of the performed marketing activities, as noted above, we will only rely on our legitimate interest to the extent this is permitted by law and the Agreement.
 Please note that for sending out newsletters, we only process your contact details;

 (6) for analysis of identifiers and Personal Data collected upon the visit of websites, mobile applications and other Services.
-We may use the collected data for web analysis or for the analysis of mobile and information society services, for ensuring and improving functioning, for statistical purposes and for analyzing Visitor and Client Representative behavior, and for improving the experience of Visitors and Client Representatives and for providing better and more personalized Services;
+We may use the collected data for web analysis or for the analysis of mobile and information society services, for ensuring and improving functioning, for statistical purposes and for analyzing Visitor and Customer Representative behavior, and for improving the experience of Visitors and Customer Representatives and for providing better and more personalized Services;

 (7) for monitoring the Services.
 We may record the messages and instructions given on our premises or by means of communication (e-mail, telephone, etc.), as well as information and other operations carried out by us, and shall use those recordings as needed to evidence instructions or other operations;